-• conduct the redemptions in conjunction with a proxy solicitation pursuant to Regulation 14A of the Exchange Act, which regulates the solicitation of proxies, and not pursuant to the tender offer rules; and

-· file proxy materials with the SEC.
+- conduct the redemptions in conjunction with a proxy solicitation pursuant to Regulation 14A of the Exchange Act, which regulates the solicitation of proxies, and not pursuant to the tender offer rules; and - file proxy materials with the SEC.

 If we seek stockholder approval, we will complete our initial business combination only if a majority of the shares of common stock voted are voted in favor of the business combination.
 In such case, our sponsor and our directors and executive officers have agreed to vote their founder shares and any public shares purchased during or after this offering in favor of our initial business combination.
-As a result, in addition to our founder shares, we would need 6,562,501, or 37.5% (assuming all outstanding shares are voted and the over-allotment option is not exercised), of the 17,500,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved.
+As a result, in addition to our founder shares, we would need 5,625,001, or 37.5% (assuming all outstanding shares are voted and the over-allotment option is not exercised), of the 15,000,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved.
+If the anchor investors purchase 4,496,000 units in this offering and vote the shares of Class A common stock included in such units in favor of our initial business combination, a smaller proportion of affirmative votes from other public stockholders (6.0%) would be required to approve our initial business combination.
 The other members of our management team have entered into agreements similar to the one entered into by our sponsor with respect to any public shares acquired by them in or after this offering.
 Each public stockholder may elect to redeem their public shares irrespective of whether they vote for or against the proposed transaction or vote at all.
 Our amended and restated certificate of incorporation requires that at least five days' notice be given of any such stockholder meeting.